statisticsnorway/react-reference-app/README.md

 ### Deployment
 You can read all about it in the [SSB developer guide](https://github.com/statisticsnorway/ssb-developer-guide/blob/master/docs/azure_pipeline_doc.md), but in essence the `.azure-pipelines.yml` file needs to be configured as per instructed at the bottom of the README.
 The `buildAndPush` job is responsible for pushing the image to GCR.
-Additionally there is a problem with Azure Pipelines executing
-`react scripts`, so in `package.json` everything related to that needs to be replaced with `node ./node_modules/react-scripts/bin/react-scripts.js`.

-You can check running builds here [https://dev.azure.com/statisticsnorway/Dapla](https://dev.azure.com/statisticsnorway/Dapla).
+You can check running builds here [https://dev.azure.com/statisticsnorway](https://dev.azure.com/statisticsnorway).

 **Note:**
 * For the deploy to actually happen the application needs a HelmRelease